YouyingHua/Master_Project/Data_Analy/Readme.txt

 Through datasave node to record the data in different env parameter (OD values).
 Using MatLab cftool to get range - intensity; range - point count relation in different OD.
 And get the optimal detection range.
+NNM.py and svm.py are maching learning training algorithm using scikit-learn library.
+The system could estimate the environments by LidAR raw data by these two algorithms.
+opt_analy: data fitting algorithm on python.
+The algorithm derive the fitting model of relationship by laser point number and detection range.
+The data is based on the experimental data.